Getting started

 Next steps

-.
+Hopefully this gives you a good idea of how to get started with typescript-result.
 For more information on how to use this library, please continue with the guide.
 If you want to see more examples, check out the examples.
 Ready to give it a spin?
 Try it out for yourself in our playground.